sagar-vartak/SplitMate/GOOGLE_CLOUD_SETUP.md

-# Google Cloud Setup Guide for Splitwise Clone
+# Google Cloud Setup Guide for SplitMate

-This guide will walk you through setting up Google Cloud Firestore (database) and Google OAuth (authentication) for your Splitwise Clone app.
+This guide will walk you through setting up Google Cloud Firestore (database) and Google OAuth (authentication) for your SplitMate app.

 ## Prerequisites